orgever/github-clone-all/README.md

-# Clone all repo from GitHub org
+# Clone all repos from GitHub org

 Usage: